On this page+

 Third, refresh the below-grid content section on any category with declining traffic month over month.
 The refresh usually means updating a buyer question answer with new data, adding a new question that has grown in search volume, or removing a stale reference.
 Fourth, validate schema on 5 random category URLs through Google’s Rich Results test.
 Fifth, check Core Web Vitals scores on the same 5 URLs through PageSpeed Insights.

 The monthly cadence produces compounding results.
 Categories that ranked 8th at month zero rank 5th at month six and 2nd at month twelve.
 Categories that ranked 4th hold at 3rd or 4th.
-The bottom of the top 20 slowly climbs into positions where the enhanced snippet renders and click through jumps 30 to 60 percent.
-A compounding organic category page program looks exactly like that when measured across 12 months.
+The bottom of the top 20 slowly climbs into positions where the rich snippet renders and click through jumps 30 to 60%.
+A compounding organic e-commerce category page seo program looks exactly like that when measured across 12 months.

-Common e-commerce category page seo mistakes that cost real revenue
+Common e-commerce category page seo mistakes that cost revenue

-Every category page audit turns up the same short list of mistakes.
+Every e-commerce category page seo audit turns up the same short list of mistakes.
 Fixing them takes a week of focused work and produces measurable ranking movement inside two crawl cycles.
-The list is boring, which is why it works.
+The list is boring, which is the exact reason it keeps working when trendier tactics stall out.

 The fourth mistake is over-optimization.
 Above-grid copy stuffed with the primary keyword 8 times in 100 words reads as spam to both Google and the buyer.
-Keep keyword density natural (0.5 to 1.5 percent) and let the buyer question section carry the ranking weight through natural language rather than keyword repetition.
+Keep keyword density natural (0.5 to 1.5%) and let the buyer question section carry the ranking weight through natural language, not keyword repetition.
 The fifth is missing internal links to sibling categories.
 Every top-level category should link to 2 to 4 siblings through a related categories block or in-body anchors.

 What to do this week to improve e-commerce category page seo

 Pick three actions from the list below and finish them by Friday.
-A merchant who spends one focused afternoon on the top 5 revenue category pages usually sees measurable ranking movement within two crawl cycles because Google re-processes the new copy quickly on URLs it already crawls frequently.
+A merchant who spends one focused afternoon on the top 5 revenue category pages usually sees measurable ranking movement inside two crawl cycles, since Google re-processes new copy quickly on URLs it already crawls frequently.

 Most stores start with the same partial state.
 Category pages have a title but no unique above-grid copy.
 No below-grid content section.
 No breadcrumb schema.
 Core Web Vitals in the yellow or red.
 Filter facet URLs indexed and cluttering the sitemap.
 Every one of these inputs moves from broken to functional inside a week of focused work using the actions below.